Witkiewicz-Nikodem/Tamarin-pairing-based-models/blind-sig/Blind-sig.md

 ### improved model
 The second model is an improved version of the first.
 We used rule Oracle_unblind_sig and three private functions.
 The functions are able to recover values used to produce blinded signature: message, random value, long term key.
 They are used in the rule Oracle_unblinding_sig to produce not blinded signature.
 Nevertheless, the model correctly represents the protocol, as the aforementioned functions are private and the recovered values are not revealed.

+### signature indistiguashability
+for both models we propose versions for proving that adversary can't distinguish functions output even if he knows two potential documents that might be signed (diff proving method).

+#### first model
+In first model (without private functions and signature as value) we proved that adversary can't distinguish protocol's traces.
+To create this model we deleted rule verify, because we wanted to prove whether adversary can distinguish 2 unblinded signatures.

+#### second model
+In second model (with private functions for composing the signature) We proved that adversary can't distinguish protocol's traces until unblinding rule.
+With unblinding rule, Tamarin found atack where adversary could trcik protocol in a way that he knew what document was signed and was result of unblind rule.
+Please note that after unblinding signature loses random component and this is why it was possible.
+Nevertheles It is possible to achieve protocol indistinguishability by using secure channel, so that adversary can't trick protocol.

 ### Lemmas
 for both models we provide following lemmas:
 * __lemma executable__: there exist trace where steps leads to proper signing and verification